BuyerQuest/vault-recursive-delete/Readme.md

 ## Description

-**vault-recursive-delete** is a ruby script that will walk all of the subpaths of a given path in vault, and delete them for you.
+**vault-recursive-delete** is a ruby script that will discover all of the subpaths of a given path in vault, then delete them for you.
 It's like `rf -rf /path/to/folder`, but for Vault entries.

 ## Requirements